schranz-templating/templating/README.md

 #### Implemented

-A adapter was already implemented for this engine and so a common interface for this type of engine would be possible.
+An adapter was already implemented for this engine and so a common interface for this type of engine would be possible.

 ## Tooling